Joseph P. Kennedy Sr.: Isolationism

-Antisemitism
+Attitudes toward Jews and refugees

 According to Harvey Klemmer, who served as one of Kennedy's embassy aides, Kennedy habitually referred to Jews as "kikes or sheenies".
 Kennedy allegedly told Klemmer that "[some] individual Jews are all right, Harvey, but as a race they stink.
 They spoil everything they touch."
 When Klemmer returned from a trip to Germany and reported the pattern of vandalism and assaults on Jews by Nazis, Kennedy responded, "Well, they brought it on themselves."

 On June 13, 1938, Kennedy met in London with Herbert von Dirksen, the German ambassador to the United Kingdom, who claimed upon his return to Berlin that Kennedy had told him that "it was not so much the fact that we want to get rid of the Jews that was so harmful to us, but rather the loud clamor with which we accompanied this purpose.
 [Kennedy] himself fully understood our Jewish policy."
 Kennedy's main concern with such violent acts against German Jews as Kristallnacht was that they generated bad publicity in the West for the Nazi regime, a concern that he communicated in a letter to Charles Lindbergh.

 Kennedy had a close friendship with Viscountess Astor, and their correspondence is replete with anti-Semitic statements.
 According to Edward Renehan: